 Alcohol tricks the brain into falling asleep fast then keeps poking it all night so you wake up more tired… Get more details here https://www.dreams.co.uk/sleep-matters-club/the-science-behind-why-alcohol-is-bad-before-bed/

 Don’t get me wrong I’m not saying you should cut out alcohol altogether.
 I do suggest you evaluate your consumption and see for yourself what effect making some changes could have on how your fitness and health improves.

+I haven’t even mentioned the caloric, sensitivity, or ingredient issues involved with different kinds of alcoholic beverages, beers, mixed drinks etc,….
+This is a whole different rabbit hole that is often overlooked.
 Everything we put into our bodies plays a role in our health.
 Many people discount the importance alcohol can have.